alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 ## Import OSS external table data into the data table
 1. Execute `insert.sql` to complete the data import process.

-    The csv file saved in the OSS Bucket will be imported into the corresponding table in the HybridDB for PostgreSQL database.
+    The CSV file saved in the OSS Bucket will be imported into the corresponding table in the HybridDB for PostgreSQL database.

-    After importing completed, you can use some familiar `SELECT` statements to verify the data.
+    After import is completed, familiar `SELECT` statements can be used to verify the data.

 2. Execute `vaccum.sql` to make the table ordered again.